 Vaccine equity across borders can be usefully assessed by comparing vaccination progress across the World Bank income classification of countries.
 In the four charts that follow we look at inequalities across income groups (high-income, upper-middle-income, lower-middle-income and low-income countries: HICs, UMICs, LMICs and LICs) focusing on the progress made with respect to administering vaccines to the total population.

 Low vaccine coverage in LMICs and LICs

-Average vaccine coverage in the poorer developing countries is currently just a fraction of what we observe in the rest of of the world.
+Average vaccine coverage in the poorer developing countries is currently just a fraction of what we observe in the rest of the world.

 We show the vaccine coverage ratio, which simply measures total doses administered divided by the total population.
 For full coverage we need a ratio of 200% (or 2).
 To make sure that this threshold applies also for countries that use single-dose protocols (like J&J or CanSino), we convert doses under such protocols into double-dose equivalents (multiplying them by 2).
 That way a 200% ratio means full vaccination for everyone.

 Look in the chart above at the values for LMICs and LICs, which together represent 52% of the global population.
 Their vaccine coverage ratios are much lower than those of HICs and UMICs.

 Rapid catch-up over time for UMICs, but not so for LMICs and LICs